 V. The sentence shall be pronounced on the righteous and the wicked.
 Christ, the glorious Judge, shall pass that blessed sentence on the church at his right hand, "Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world.
 651 " This sentence shall be pronounced with infinite love, and the voice will cause every heart to flow with joy.
-Thus Christ shall pronounce a sentence of justification on millions, who before had a sentence of condemnation passed upon them by their persecuting rulers.
-He will thus put honour upon those who have been before despised: he will own them for his, and will put a crown of glory upon their heads before the world; and then shall they shine forth as the sun with Jesus Christ in glory and joy, in the sight of all their enemies.
+Thus Christ shall pronounce a sentence of justification on millions, who before had a sentence of condemnation passed upon them by their persecuting of the deluge.
+However, this lower world shall be set all rulers.
+He will thus put honour upon those who have on fire.-How will it strike the wicked with horror, when been before despised: he will own them for his, and will put a crown of glory upon their heads before the world; and then shall they shine forth as the sun with Jesus Christ in glory and joy, in the sight of all their enemies.

 And then shall the sentence of condemnation be passed on the wicked, "Depart, ye cursed, into everlasting fire, prepared for the devil and his angels.
-652 " Thus shall the church's enemies be condemned; in which sentence of condemnation, the holy martyrs, who have suffered from them, shall concur.
-When the words of this sentence are pronounced, they will strike every heart of those at the left hand with inconceivable horror and amazement.
+652 "Thus shall the church's enemies be condemned; melt with fervent heat, the earth also, and the works that in which sentence of condemnation, the holy martyrs, who have suffered from them, shall concur.
+When the fire shall be dissolved, and the elements shall melt with words of this sentence are pronounced, they will strike every heart of those at the left hand with inconceivable burn the earth into its very centre; which seems to be horror and amazement.
 Every syllable of it will be more terrible than a stream of lightning through their hearts.
 What horrible shrieking, quaking, gnashing of teeth, distortions of countenance, hideous looks, hideous actions, and hideous voices, will be seen through all that vast throng!